 Colours have a bearing on how people feel.
-That is why you can walk into a room and just feel your mood change for better or for worse.
+As decorators in Central London That is why you can walk into a room and just feel your mood change for better or for worse.
 Your brain and body react differently to different colour tones.
 This is the theory that interior designers and artists use when designing how the inside of a house needs to look and what colours to put where.

 When furnishing or decorating your home, every colour has a different meaning, whether you know it or not.
 At the same time, it is important to be aware that you need to choose colours that complement each other in order to create some harmony in how the whole house comes off.